-At PSD, our approach extends beyond accessibility compliance.
-We actively embrace growth and learning, guided by community feedback and the adoption of new technologies.
-By integrating universal design principles into our classrooms and practices, we are dedicated to fostering an inclusive environment that evolves alongside our dynamic community.
+At PSD, our approach extends beyond compliance.
+We actively embrace growth and learning, guided by community feedback and adoption of new technologies.
+By integrating accessibility into our classrooms and practices, we are dedicated to fostering an inclusive environment that evolves alongside our dynamic community.

-To ensure that PSD continues to align with accessibility best practices and the current Colorado state and federal standards, this plan will be reviewed quarterly to ensure that roles and responsibilities are aligned to the requirements outlined in the Accessibility Transition Plan and that the Accessibility Request Process is an effective feedback tool for maintaining compliance.
+This plan will be reviewed quarterly to ensure that roles and responsibilities are aligned to the requirements outlined in the Accessibility Transition Plan and that the Accessibility Request Process is an effective feedback tool for maintaining compliance.